wacncontent/CustomizeTool/output/articles/media-services/media-services-rest-configure-content-key-auth-policy.md

 - Your asset must contain a set of adaptive bitrate MP4s or  adaptive bitrate Smooth Streaming files.
 For more information, see [Encode an asset](/documentation/articles/media-services-encode-asset).
 - Upload and encode your assets using **AssetCreationOptions.StorageEncrypted** option.
 - If you plan to have multiple content keys that require the same policy configuration, it is strongly recommended to create a single authorization policy and reuse it with multiple content keys.
 - The Key Delivery service caches ContentKeyAuthorizationPolicy and its related objects (policy options and restrictions) for 15 minutes.
-If you create a ContentKeyAuthorizationPolicy and specify to use a “Token” restriction, then test it, and then update the policy to “Open” restriction, it will take roughly 15 minutes before the policy switches to the “Open” version of the policy.
+If you create a ContentKeyAuthorizationPolicy and specify to use a "Token" restriction, then test it, and then update the policy to "Open" restriction, it will take roughly 15 minutes before the policy switches to the "Open" version of the policy.
-- If you add or update your asset’s delivery policy, you must delete an existing locator (if any) and create a new locator.
+- If you add or update your asset's delivery policy, you must delete an existing locator (if any) and create a new locator.

 ##AES-128 Dynamic Encryption